Groups definable in partial differential fields with an automorphism: Preliminaries

 \begin{notation} We consider the language $\call$ of rings, let $\Delta=\{\delta_1,\ldots,\delta_m\}$.
 We define $\call_\Delta=\call\cup \Delta$, $\call_\si=\call\cup \{\si\}$ and $\call_{\si, \Delta}=\call_\Delta\cup \{\si\} $ where the $\delta_i$ and $\si$ are unary function symbols. \end{notation}

-\para {\bf The theory $\dcf$}\\ The model theoretic study of differential fields (with one derivation, in characteristic $0$) started with the work of Abraham Robinson (\cite{Ro} ) and of Lenore Blum (\cite{Bl} ).
-For several commuting derivations, Tracey McGrail showed in \cite{MG} that the $\call_\Delta$-theory of differential fields of characteristic zero with $m$ commuting derivations has a model companion, which we denote by $\dcf$.
+\para {\bf The theory $\dcf$}\\ The model theoretic study of differential fields (with one derivation, in characteristic $0$) started with the work of A. Robinson (\cite{Ro}) and of L.~C.~Blum (\cite{Bl}).
+For several commuting derivations, T.~McGrail showed in \cite{MG} that the $\call_\Delta$-theory of differential fields of characteristic zero with $m$ commuting derivations has a model companion, which we denote by $\dcf$.
 The $\call_\Delta$-theory $\dcf$ is complete, $\omega$-stable and eliminates quantifiers and imaginaries.
 Its models are called {\em differentially closed}.
-Differentially closed fields had appeared earlier in the work of Ellis Kolchin (\cite{Ko}).
+Differentially closed fields had appeared earlier in the work of Kolchin (\cite{Ko}).
+From now on till \ref{P-fund}, definable will mean $\call_\Delta$-definable in $\calu$, maybe with parameters. \\ An interesting corollary of Lemma \ref{lemTheta} is the following: \begin{thm}\vlabel{autL} Let $\calu\models \dcf$, $L\leq \calu$ be a {\em subfield of constants}.
+Then there is no definable non-trivial automorphism of $L$. \end{thm}